ForbesLindesay/authentication/packages/google/README.md

 ```

 Returns `true` if the request has parameters indicating that it is a callback
 from google.
-If this returns `false` you should call `authenticateInit` and
+If this returns `false` you should call `redirectToProvider` and
 redirect to the resulting URL.

 ### userCancelledLogin